mongodb/docs/source/reference/server-status.rst

    these indexes.
 If this number does not grow over time, this might indicate that your indexes do not effectively support your use.

-.. status:: indexCouters.btree.hits
+.. status:: indexCounters.btree.hits

-   The :status:`indexCouters.btree.hits` value reflects the number of times that an index has been access and :program:`mongod` is able to return the index from memory.
+   The :status:`indexCounters.btree.hits` value reflects the number of times that an index has been access and :program:`mongod` is able to return the index from memory.